Josef Newgarden: Indy Lights

-At the start of 2011, Newgarden would return home to the United States to compete in the Indy Lights Series with Sam Schmidt Motorsports.
+2011 saw Newgarden returning home to the United States to compete in the Indy Lights Series with Sam Schmidt Motorsports.
 He won his first Indy Lights race in the season opener on the Streets of St. Petersburg.
-He followed his opening win in St. Petersburg with four more wins and ten podium finishes out of thirteen races in 2011, clinching him the points championship with one race to go.
-In New Hampshire, the eleventh race of 2011, Newgarden lapped the entire field and went on to win.
+He followed his opening win with four more wins and ten podium finishes out of thirteen races in 2011.
+His performance that year clinched him the points championship with one race to go.
+In New Hampshire, the eleventh race of 2011, Newgarden lapped the entire field and went on to win the race.
 He was the first Indy Lights driver to do this since Thiago Medeiros in March 2004.
-Newgarden, as a rookie, would also lead the series with the most number of wins for the 2011 season.
+Newgarden, as a rookie, would also lead the series with the highest number of wins for the 2011 season.

 IndyCar

 Sarah Fisher Hartman Racing (2012–2014)

 On December 7, 2011, Newgarden was announced as the driver for Sarah Fisher Hartman Racing.
 He competed in IndyCar from 2012 to 2014 with Fisher's team.
-He would earn his first podium at the 2013 race in Baltimore and in 2014, would stand on his second career podium at Iowa Speedway.
+He would earn his first podium at the 2013 race in Baltimore and his second at the Iowa Speedway in 2014.

 CFH Racing (2015)

 During his fourth full season in IndyCar, Newgarden raced under the merged team of Sarah Fisher and Ed Carpenter.
-Under this new team banner Newgarden started 2015 finishing in twelfth position at St. Petersburg.
+Under this new team banner, Newgarden started 2015 by finishing in twelfth position at St. Petersburg.

-During the fourth race weekend in the 2015 season at Barber Motorsports Park, Newgarden earned his first IndyCar Series victory at the 2015 Honda Indy Grand Prix of Alabama, moving from 5th to 2nd on the first lap of the race, and leading the most laps on the way to a 2.2-second win.
+During the fourth race weekend in 2015 at Barber Motorsports Park, Newgarden earned his first IndyCar Series victory at the 2015 Honda Indy Grand Prix of Alabama, moving up from fifth to second place on the first lap of the race, and leading the most laps on his way to a 2.2-second win.

-He would win again later in the season at the 2015 Honda Indy Toronto and finished the 2015 season seventh in the standings with 431 points.
+Newgarden would win again that season at the 2015 Honda Indy Toronto and finished the 2015 season seventh in the standings with 431 points.